 While succulent soil may have good drainage, it may not provide enough moisture retention or organic matter for pothos plants.
 It’s better to use a soil mix that is specifically tailored to the needs of pothos plants.

-Can I use synthetic fertilizer for my pothos plant?
+Can I use make my own fertilizer for my pothos plant?

 How often should I fertilize my pothos plant?